Landrace: Plant landrace development

 The label landrace includes regional cultigens that are genetically heterogeneous, but with enough characteristics in common to permit their recognition as a group.
 These characteristics are used by farmers to manage diversity and purity within landraces.

-In some cultures, development of new landraces is typically limited to members of specific social groups, such as women or shaman.
+In some cultures, the development of new landraces is typically limited to members of specific social groups, such as women or shaman.
 Maintaining existing landraces, like developing new landraces, requires that farmers be able to identify crop-specific characteristics and that those characteristics are passed on to following generations.

-Over time, the process of identifying the distinguishing characteristic or characteristics of a new landrace is reinforced by cultivation processes; for example, descendants of a plant that is notably drought tolerant may become iteratively more so through selective breeding as farmers regard it as better for dry areas and prioritize planting it in those locations.
+Over time, the process of identifying the distinguishing characteristic or features of a new landrace is reinforced by cultivation processes; for example, descendants of a plant that is notably drought tolerant may become iteratively more so through selective breeding as farmers regard it as better for dry areas and prioritize planting it in those locations.
 This is one way in which farming systems can develop a portfolio of landraces over time that have specific ecological niches and uses.

 Conversely, modern cultivars can also be developed into a landrace over time when farmers save seed and practice selective breeding.

 Although landraces are often discussed once they have become endemic to a particular geographical region, landraces have always been moved over long and short distances.
 Some landraces can adapt to various environments, while others only thrive within specific conditions.
 Self-fertilizing and vegetatively populated species adapt by changing the frequencies of phenotypes.
 Outbreeding crops absorb new genotypes through intentional and unintentional hybridization, or through mutation.

+A clear example of vegetal landrace would consist in the diverse adaptations of wheat to differential artificial selection constraints.